-Committed to Helping Texas Families Get Through Custody Disputes
+Committed to Helping Texas Families Get Through Child Custody Cases

 In Texas, it is presumed to be in the best interest of the child that one parent is designated as a primary parent while the other parent is placed on a standard possession order.
-Because of this codified presumption, judges are likely to order a schedule consistent with a standard possession order.
+Because of this codified presumption, family court in Texas, is likely to order a schedule consistent with a standard possession order.

-For parents who live within 100 miles from each other, the parent who is given a standard possession order, that is the non-primary parent, or who the law calls the possessory parent, will have possession of their children on the first, third and fifth weekends of the month, beginning on Friday at 6 PM and ending on Sunday at 6 PM.
+For parents in TX who live within 100 miles from each other, the parent who is given a standard possession order, that is, the non-primary parent, or whom the law calls the possessory parent, will have possession of their child on the first, third and fifth weekends of the month, beginning on Friday at 6 PM and ending on Sunday at 6 PM.

 To determine which weekend is the first, third or fifth, we always look to whether the Friday of that weekend is the first, third or fifth Friday of the month.